gl2748/gl2748.github.io/_posts/15-12-2015-Drupal-Summarize-Views.md

 tags : [drupal, views, drush]
 ---

 Views in drupal are database queries.
-They can be tricky to manage because they function themselves to simplify the tricky task of making complex database queries.
+They can be difficult to manage because they abstract the tricky task of making complex database queries.
 Preparing for a big site overhaul I found myself writing summaries for existing views on a site.
 Here we look at a way to get a neat summary of our views.

 The first step is to find away to access our views programmatically.
 To do this we use *[views_get_all_views](https://api.drupal.org/api/views/views.module/function/views_get_all_views/7)*, described as:
 > "Return an array of all views as fully loaded $view objects."